awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 When you create an alarm, you specify three settings to enable CloudWatch to evaluate when to change the alarm state:
 + **Period** is the length of time to evaluate the metric or expression to create each individual data point for an alarm\.
 It is expressed in seconds\.
 If you choose one minute as the period, the alarm evaluates the metric once per minute\.
-+ **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
++ **Evaluation Periods** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
-+ **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state\.
++ **Datapoints to Alarm** is the number of data points within the Evaluation Periods that must be breaching to cause the alarm to go to the `ALARM` state\.
 The breaching data points don't have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.

 In the following figure, the alarm threshold for a metric alarm is set to three units\.
-The alarm is configured to go to the `ALARM` state and both **Evaluation Period** and **Datapoints to Alarm** are 3\.
-That is, when all existing data points in the most recent three consecutive periods are above the threshold, the alarm goes to the `ALARM` state\.
+Both **Evaluation Period** and **Datapoints to Alarm** are 3\.
+That is, when all existing data points in the most recent three consecutive periods are above the threshold, the alarm goes to `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
-At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes to `OK`\.
+At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes back to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.

 ![\[Alarm threshold trigger alarm\]](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/images/alarm_graph.png)

-When you configure **Evaluation Period** and **Datapoints to Alarm** as different values, you're setting an "M out of N" alarm\. **Datapoints to Alarm** is \("M"\) and **Evaluation Period** is \("N"\)\.
+When you configure **Evaluation Periods** and **Datapoints to Alarm** as different values, you're setting an "M out of N" alarm\. **Datapoints to Alarm** is \("M"\) and **Evaluation Periods** is \("N"\)\.
+The evaluation interval is the number of data points multiplied by the period\.
+For example, if you configure 4 out of 5 data points with a period of 1 minute, the evaluation interval is 5 minutes\.
+If you configure 3 out of 3 data points with a period of 10 minutes, the evaluation interval is 30 minutes\.

+**Note**
+If data points are missing soon after you create an alarm, and the metric was being reported to CloudWatch before you created the alarm, CloudWatch retrieves the most recent data points from before the alarm was created when evaluating the alarm\.

 ## Configuring How CloudWatch Alarms Treat Missing Data<a name="alarms-and-missing-data"></a>

-Sometimes some data points for a metric with an alarm don't get reported to CloudWatch\.
+Sometimes, not every expected data point for a metric gets reported to CloudWatch\.
 For example, this can happen when a connection is lost, a server goes down, or when a metric reports data only intermittently by design\.

 CloudWatch enables you to specify how to treat missing data points when evaluating an alarm\.
-This can help you configure your alarm to go to the `ALARM` state when appropriate for the type of data being monitored\.
+This helps you to configure your alarm so that it goes to `ALARM` state only when appropriate for the type of data being monitored\.
 You can avoid false positives when missing data doesn't indicate a problem\.

 Similar to how each alarm is always in one of three states, each specific data point reported to CloudWatch falls under one of three categories:
 + Not breaching \(within the threshold\)